 Almost from the moment of his death, Sir Walter Scott’s home at Abbotsford and his grave, a few miles down the Tweed at Dryburgh Abbey, entertained flocks of tourists wishing to pay homage to the Wizard of the North.
 For a small fee, one could stroll down the lane at Abbotsford, walk through the rooms where he displayed his collections of antiquities, armaments, and books, peruse the empty leather armchair where he wrote his novels, and even view the room where he died, and contemplate his bronze deathmask.
 Dryburgh, already landscaped as a picturesque park for the Earl of Buchan, became a kind of secular shrine where, through an iron grate, one could view, in the ruins of the Lady aisle of the abbey church, the tomb of Scott and his wife, and next to them their daughter Anne and her husband, Lockhart.
 As William Howitt wrote in 1864,

 Howitt’s comment appears in Ruined Abbeys and Castles of Great Britain and Ireland, one of the pioneering photo-illustrated volumes published in the 1860s by A. W. Bennett.
 The photographs for the volume were supplied by prominent British photographers who had primarily made their reputations from twin-image stereographs, meant to be viewed in simulated three dimensions in a stereoscope: these photographers included G. W. Wilson, Thomas Ogle, Francis Bedford, and W. Russell Sedgfield, among others.
 Wilson, who had made his reputation as the official photographer of Balmoral Castle when it was being rebuilt by the royal family, and whose Aberdeen photo-processing facility was the most sophisticated in Britain, was the premiere photographer of Scottish landscape scenery, and devoted nearly half his output to sites associated with Sir Walter Scott.
-From his stock of stereo photographs, you could recreate in your drawing room—especially if you owned a multi-slide Beckers stereoscope (Figure 5)—a virtual tour of Abbotsford, approaching it from the banks of the Tweed or from the main road, and moving room-by-room through the house (Figures 6 and 7), beginning at the entry hall (Figure 8) and ending in the dining room, where the stricken Scott spent his final days (Figure 9).
+From his stock of stereo photographs, you could recreate in your drawing room—especially if you owned a multi-slide Beckers stereoscope (Figure 5, left)—a virtual tour of Abbotsford, approaching it from the banks of the Tweed or from the main road, and moving room-by-room through the house (Figures 6 and 7 below), beginning at the entry hall (Figure 8) and ending in the dining room, where the stricken Scott spent his final days (Figure 9).
 The stereoscope magnifies the images, giving a sense of Abbotsford’s vast size, and in simulated 3d, the weaponry of the entry hall and armaments room jumps out at us, almost poking us in the eye.
 The stereographs, that is, give a visceral sense of the clutter of artifacts scattered everywhere in the house.
 And strangest of all, through Wilson’s lens Scott has become an artifact in his own collection, whether it be the Raeburn portrait (with dog) in the drawing room (Figure 10), or the Chantrey bust in its alcove in the Library (Figures 11 and 12), or, most disturbing of all, the death mask, once on display in the dining room where it must have been molded, but now tastefully relocated in a small Abbotsford “museum.”
 (Figure 13)

 Wilson’s stereographs of Dryburgh are just as comprehensive, allowing the viewer to explore, through stereoscopic lenses, the abbey and its environs, with a special focus on Scott’s tomb.
-One of Wilson’s favorite techniques is to use a stone archway to frame a distant ruin, as in this view of the St. Catherine’s Wheel window (Figure14); he would follow that up with a close-up view, giving the viewer the illusion of movement through space (Figure 15).
+One of Wilson’s favorite techniques is to use a stone archway to frame a distant ruin, as in this view of the St. Catherine’s Wheel window (Figure 14 below); he would follow that up with a close-up view, giving the viewer the illusion of movement through space (Figure 15).
 He uses this technique very deliberately in his several views of Scott’s tomb.
 Here, for instance, he depicts the usual approach to the tomb, as one proceeds from the entrance to the abbey grounds (Figure 16).
 In the stereoscope, virtual space opens up between the archway and the tomb, where a paved pathway directs our steps; if we step through the arch, we can follow the path towards the tomb, and rest before it on a wooden bench, as Wilson himself does in this stereograph (Figure 17).
 Or we can enter the area through an archway in the south crossing of the church, and approach the tomb from a different direction (Figure 18).
 In Figure 19, we see Wilson himself once again, in a posture of worship, the photograph framed by a tree on the right and a fragment of ruin on the left—and the tomb itself slightly overexposed and seeming to glow with an almost ethereal light.
 This is Wilson’s solemn tribute to Scotland’s last minstrel.

 The houses and graves of Southey and Wordsworth were also regularly photographed, but the imagery of the two poets laureate was very different from that associated with Scott.
 Greta Hall, for instance, though older than Abbotsford, had a decidedly modern look to it, which the photographers liked to emphasize by focusing on the rounded sections of its outer wall, as in this hand-colored stereograph, taken by Thomas Ogle about 1859 (Figure 20).
 Nor was a virtual tour possible: Southey’s home, then as now, was a private residence not open to casual tourists, nor did the Southey family maintain the house after his death, keeping intact and in one place his furniture and library.
 Crosthwaite Church, where Southey is buried, was occasionally photographed (Figure 21), as was his grave.
 In Figure 22, taken by an anonymous photographer about 1865, the proximity of his grave to the tilled fields outside Keswick is emphasized, and the dim outlines of the mountains circling Derwentwater—to which his stone tablet directs us—are reminders of the picturesque beauty he contemplated daily through the large window in his study, a view reproduced in Cuthbert Southey’s biography of his father.
 But the image of Southey that attracted photographers the most was inside the church: the white marble sarcophagus in the south aisle of the church, with its sculpted image of the dead Southey recumbent upon it, inscribed with verses written for the occasion by William Wordsworth.
 Normally, the monument was photographed from the side, as in this stereograph by Thomas Ogle (Figure 23).
 But the Manchester photographer Helmut Petschler mounted his camera above the monument, to give a fuller sense of its three-dimensionality (Figure 24), and perhaps most impressive of all, Carlyle of Grasmere used what appears to be natural lighting and a longer exposure to show both the monument and the nave of the church, in a photographic approximation to chiaroscuro (Figure 25).
 In these stereographs, Southey is transformed into something like a saint or noble patron of the church, or perhaps an unordained bishop, in imagery that is both splendid and creepy at one and the same time.